LorenzoFRS/fake-news-detector/DEPLOYMENT_GUIDE.md

 - Can you upload a file?
 - Does download work?

-## What to submit

-For the assignment you'll probably need:
-- App URL
-- GitHub repo URL
-- Maybe a quick description of what you did

 ## If things break

 Check the logs in Streamlit Cloud first.
 Most issues are either: